Faculty Wishing to Help a Student

 What you can do

-- You may call the Counseling Center at (757) 221-3620 for a consultation about the student.
+- You may call the Counseling Center Monday-Friday 8 am-5 pm at (757) 221-3620 for a consultation about the student.
 The staff there will be glad to talk with you about your hunches, worries, and concern.
 We can sometimes offer suggestions that will help you decide on your next course of action with a student.

 - If you have immediate concerns about a student's safety, stay with the student and notify Campus Police at (757) 221-4596 immediately.
-The Dean of Students Office, Counseling Center, and the Campus Police will then implement the College's suicide prevention policy.
+The Office of the Dean of Students, Counseling Center, and the Campus Police will then implement the university's suicide prevention policy.
 An immediate evaluation by additional mental health professionals will be arranged.

 Issues to Consider